alexander-scott/Enhanced-Trigger-Box/README.md

 When a Enhanced Trigger Box gets entered by another object with a collider (you can disable this entry check if you want and it will be treated as 'entered' on init), all the conditions get checked to see if each condition has been met.
 If all the conditions have been met, all the responses get executed.

-If you click on one of the Enhanced Trigger Boxes in the scene or drag the ETB prefab in from the prefabs folder you can see the what the script looks like in the inspector.
+If you click on one of the Enhanced Trigger Boxes in the scene or drag the ETB prefab in from the prefabs folder (or just add the EnhancedTriggerBox script to a gameobject) you can see the what the script looks like in the inspector.

 ### Base Options Overview